campbel/tilt-linkerd-demo/blog/part_2.md

 ## Leveraging Linkerd with gRPC

-A simple demonstration of the power of linkerd is to test the behavior when running gRPC without Linkerd `tilt up -- --use_grpc`.
-When you run the application you'll notice that the `foo` service will only interact with a single instance of the `baz` service.
-This is because by default gRPC requests will not be load balanced across services.
-See [gRPC Load Balancing on Kubernetes without Tears](https://linkerd.io/2018/11/14/grpc-load-balancing-on-kubernetes-without-tears/) for a deep dive on why this is the case.
-Suffice to say we need to enable Linkerd so that we can effectively utilize gRPC without losing our load balancing features.
-So re-run the app with `--use_linkerd` as well.
+A compelling demonstration of Linkerd's power is to observe the behavior when running gRPC without Linkerd (`tilt up -- --use_grpc`).
+You'll notice that the `foo` service only interacts with a single instance of the `baz` service.
+This occurs because gRPC requests don't load balance across services by default.
+For a detailed explanation of this behavior, see [gRPC Load Balancing on Kubernetes without Tears](https://linkerd.io/2018/11/14/grpc-load-balancing-on-kubernetes-without-tears/).
+To effectively utilize gRPC without sacrificing load balancing, we need to enable Linkerd by running the app with the additional `--use_linkerd` flag:

 ```sh
 tilt up -- --use_grpc --use_linkerd